pramnora/qb64/cryptography/rot13/README.md

 ...and, now, you are all set to do your 'encoding/decoding' process...as the following example shows:

 **Encode:** ABC = NOP
 **Decode:** NOP = ABC

-Of course, if you write a computer program...;
+Of course, it helps if you were to write a computer program to help solve this task...;
-then, the computer works much *faster* at doing both the 'encoding/decoding' process
+which is because the computer works so much *faster* at doing both the 'encoding/decoding' process;
-than would any human being who has to process it, manually, inside of their mind.
+than would any human being who has to process it, either:

+ - manually, inside of their mind/
+ - or else, by writing it down by hand onto paper

+...and, so, it is for these reasons why the computer is really best suited to solving cryptograpy problems.

 **Encode:** Thisisasecretmessage = GUVFVFNFRPERGZRFFNTR
 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE